rust-scicomp/website/pages/2025/index.md

 </script>
 {% end no markup %}

-The workshop will be held virtually and will be free to attend.
-Recordings of the talks from the workshop will be made available on [YouTube](https://www.youtube.com/@ScientificComputinginRust), alongside the talks from 2023 and 2024.
+The workshop was held virtually and was free to attend.
+Recordings of the talks from the workshop are made available on [YouTube](https://www.youtube.com/@ScientificComputinginRust), alongside the talks from 2023 and 2024.

 ## Schedule
-The Scientific Computing in Rust 2024 workshop will feature a mixture of 30 minute talks by invited speakers, 10 minute talks by workshop attendees, and interactive discussion/tutorial sessions.
+The Scientific Computing in Rust 2024 workshop featured a mixture of 30 minute talks by invited speakers, 10 minute talks by workshop attendees, and interactive discussion/tutorial sessions.

-We are very happy to announce that the invited speakers for Scientific Computing in Rust 2025 will be:
+The invited speakers for Scientific Computing in Rust 2025 were:

 - Alice Cecile, an ecologist-turned-game-dev and developer of the Bevy game engine, who'll be talking about [what science can learn from game development](/2025/talks/cecile.html).
 - Nathaniel Simard, CEO of Tracel AI and developer of the deep learning framework Burn, who'll be talking about [Rust for accelerated computing](/2025/talks/simard.html).